linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 10.06.2023 (annoucement Kitchat)
+- 👋 Hey #KitchenLovers!
+Our team has been hard at work perfecting the latest #KitChat update to make it even more awesome. 🤩 Unfortunately, we won't be able to release it for a few more days. 😔 But we promise it will be worth the wait! 👍 What are you most excited to see in the new update? #KitchenTalk #FoodieChat

+### 10.06.2023 (annoucement BeYou)
+- 🎉 Good news, BeYou fans!
+We've been working hard on an update to make your experience even better 🌟 But we're not quite ready to share yet...
+Stay tuned for the big reveal in the next few days!
+What features are you hoping to see in the update? #BeYou #update #comingsoon

+### 10.06.2023 (annoucement Kitchat)
 - 👨‍💻👩‍💻 We're working hard on version 3.9 of Kitchat with some awesome new features! 🔥 But it won't be ready for a few more days as it's still in the Linkspreed Research Lab 🧪.
 Who's excited for the launch? 🚀 #KitchenChat #Version3point9 #UpdatesComingSoon

 ### 10.06.2023 (annoucement BeYou)